SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/RadientGradientStyle/README.md

 #Radial Gradient Sample

-This sample how to update Radial Gradient style for node.
+This sample shows how to update the Radial Gradient style for the node.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/nodes?theme=fluent